Mental health in the United Kingdom: Incidence of mental health problems

 Most mental health problems are not easily defined.
 The American Diagnostic and Statistical Manual of Mental Disorders and the International Statistical Classification of Diseases and Related Health Problems are most generally used.

 A 2017 survey found that 65% of Britons have experienced a mental health problem, with 26% having had a panic attack and 42% saying they had suffered from depression.
 Surveys have found that mental health problems have been on the rise since 2000, although growing awareness may also be a factor, and there are some counter trends such as a decline in suicide.
 One survey found that the number of responders who had reported having suicidal thoughts in the past year increased from 3.8 per cent in 2000 to 5.4 per cent in 2014.
+A different survey was conducted in England in 2014 by NatCen Social Research, in collaboration with the University of Leicester (for NHS Digital), of people aged 16 and over, which indicated that 1 in 5 people (20%) have suicidal thoughts over the course of their life.

 2018 was the first year that mental health factors like stress and anxiety caused over half of all absences from work.
 According to a survey of 3,500 participants by the Office for National Statistics (ONS), the number of adults in Britain with depression has doubled during the coronavirus pandemic with 19.2% experiencing depression in June 2020.

+According to a 2023 study conducted by The Dawn, a nationwide investigation into the mental health of 1,000 professionals in executive roles in the UK revealed significant challenges within the professional sphere.
+Among C-suite executives, 69% reported experiencing work-related stress, with over half (54%) facing burnout or exhaustion, leading to 16% taking extended leaves of up to three months.
+Work-induced stress manifested as regular anxiety and panic attacks for 54% of respondents, while 47% reported physical symptoms such as heart palpitations and headaches.
+Additionally, 29% of high-earning professionals admitted to having suicidal thoughts.
+Furthermore, the study found that 72% of executives surveyed reported suffering from depression, with 34% experiencing severe depression.

 Benefit cuts and sanctions "are having a toxic impact on mental health" according to the UK Council for Psychotherapy.
 Rates of severe anxiety and depression among unemployed people increased from 10.1% in June 2013 to 15.2% in March 2017.
 In the general population the increase was from 3.4% to 4.1%.

+Research published in The Big Mental Health Report 2024 stated that "adults and young people alike feel their wellbeing is getting worse, with adults also reportedly feeling lonelier.
+7.8% of adults in the UK felt lonely 'always or often' in 2024".
+It is estimated that one in four people in England suffer a mental health problem each year.

+Other findings by the report included: